 Midnight for Charlie Bone (The Children of the Red King, Book 1) by Jenny Nimmo

-My oldest liked this action adventure fantasy series too.
-Kids with special powers who get sent to a special school is a popular theme!
+My oldest liked this action-adventure fantasy series too.
+Kids with special powers who get sent to a special school are a popular theme!
 In the case of Charlie Bone, he has an unusual gift in that he can hear people in photographs talking!
 Add in scheming aunts and a boarding school where secrets and dangers lie ahead.
 Sounds like Harry Potter?
 Perhaps!